lmickes/pyWitness/manual/source/tutorials.rst

 Processing raw experimental data
 --------------------------------
 To process the raw data the function `pyWitness.DataRaw.process <./moduledocs.html#pyWitness.DataRaw.process>`_ needs to be called on a raw data object.
-The calculates the cumulative rates from the raw data.
+This calculates the cumulative rates from the raw data.

 .. code-block :: python
    :linenos: